paddy-lavin/Academic-Projects/README.md

 # Academic Projects — Paddy Lavin

+## About
-A collection of data science and statistics projects completed at the University of Wisconsin-Madison, spanning sports analytics, machine learning, and demographic analysis.
+A collection of data science and statistics projects completed as part of the Data Science B.S. curriculum at the University of Wisconsin-Madison, spanning sports analytics, machine learning, and demographic analysis.
+Tools and languages used across projects include R, Python, Quarto, and various statistical and machine learning libraries.
 ---

 ## Projects